Share On Social!

 Dr. Daniel Carlos Hughes and his research team are out to change that.

-Hughes, a researcher at the Institute for Health Promotion Research at UT Health San Antonio, the team behind Salud America!, is leading a new pilot intervention that takes a holistic approach to improve cancer survivors’ quality of life, thanks to a one-year, $50,000 grant from UT Health San Antonio MD Anderson Cancer Center.
+Hughes, a researcher at the Institute for Health Promotion Research at UT Health San Antonio, the team behind Salud America!, is leading a new pilot intervention that takes a holistic approach to improve cancer survivors’ quality of life, thanks to $50,000 in funding from the Mays Cancer Center at UT Health San Antonio and SA Cancer Council Circle of Hope.